panlm/partner-lab-taiwan/hycu/index.rst

   **Due to limited resources, this lab should be completed as a group.**

-Comtrade HYCU is the only solution built from the ground up to deliver a full suite of backup capabilities for Nutanix AHV, eliminating a key barrier to entry for AHV prospects.
+HYCU is the only solution built from the ground up to deliver a full suite of backup capabilities for Nutanix AHV, eliminating a key barrier to entry for AHV prospects.
 Additionally, as pure software, HYCU can help grow Nutanix deals as additional nodes are positioned to act as a backup target for workloads.

 In this exercise you will configure a HYCU appliance, configure the connection to your Nutanix cluster, configure a Nutanix Volume Group to act as a backup target, and execute backup and restore operations at the VM, file, and application level.

 Getting Engaged with the Product Team .....................................

-- **Slack** - #_comtrade-support-ext
+- **Slack** - #_HYCU-support-ext
 - **Nutanix Product Manager** - Mark Nijmeijer, mark.nijmeijer@nutanix.com
 - **Nutanix Technical Marketing Engineer** - Dwayne Lessner, dwayne@nutanix.com
-- **Comtrade VP Products** - Subbiah Sundaram, subbiah.sundaram@comtrade.com
+- **HYCU VP Products** - Subbiah Sundaram, subbiah.sundaram@hycu.com

 Configuring HYCU Appliance
 ++++++++++++++++++++++++++